riteshshenoy/myWork/README.md

 #### Hello all,
 #### RITESH B SHENOY
+I am a graduate student pursuing my masters degree in Information Technology and Management at Illinois Institute Of technology.
+My specialization is Software Developement.

 #### EDUCATION:
 Master of Science in Information Technology & Management Expected May 2020 Illinois Institute of Technology, Chicago, IL GPA: 4.0/4.0